ucldc/ucldc-nuxeo-server/README.md

 ### Build the image

+You will first need to login to Nuxeo's private docker registry (providing token name and code when prompted).
+(To be given access to the private docker registry, you have to file a ticket with Nuxeo).
+Login command:

+`$ docker login docker-private.packages.nuxeo.com`

 Run the following, substituting `<version>` with the version number (this is the docker tag):

 `$ docker build -t ucldc/nuxeo:<version> --build-arg NUXEO_VERSION --build-arg NUXEO_CUSTOM_PACKAGE --build-arg CLID .`